edgedb/easy-edgedb/chapter15/index.md

 }
 ```

-For us it's probably not worth it to add a `one_of` constraint though, as there are probably too many titles throughout the book (Count, German _Herr_, Lady, Dr., Ph.D., etc.).
+For us it's probably not worth it to add a `one_of` constraint though, as there are probably too many titles throughout the book (Count, the German _Herr_, Lady, Dr., Ph.D., etc.).

 Another place you could imagine using a `one_of` is in the months, because the book only goes from May to October of the same year.
 If we had an object type generating a date then you could have this sort of constraint inside it: